 Orforglipron and tirzepatide represent two complementary approaches from the same company.
 Tirzepatide delivers superior weight loss (22.5% vs 12.4%) through dual GIP/GLP-1 receptor activation via weekly injection.
 Orforglipron offers a needle-free daily pill with GLP-1-only activation and a lower but meaningful efficacy profile.

 The ATTAIN-MAINTAIN switching data suggests the strongest use case for orforglipron may be as a maintenance drug after tirzepatide-driven weight loss.
-If the FDA approves orforglipron on April 10, 2026, this sequential approach could become the standard treatment model: inject for the loss phase, swallow a pill for the maintenance phase.
+If the FDA approves orforglipron by April 2026, this sequential approach could become a standard treatment model: inject for the loss phase, swallow a pill for the maintenance phase.

 Use our tirzepatide dosage calculator to plan your current treatment.
-For other comparisons, see mazdutide vs tirzepatide and survodutide vs tirzepatide.
-For real-world results, visit our tirzepatide before and after page.
+For other comparisons in the obesity drug pipeline, see mazdutide vs tirzepatide and survodutide vs tirzepatide.
+For real-world results data, visit our tirzepatide before and after page.